data-apis/scipy-2023-presentation/paper.rst

 increased interoperability, standardization allows end users and the authors of array-consuming libraries to use a declarative, rather than imperative, programming paradigm.
-This paradigm change has a key benefit in enabling users to opt into performance improvements based on their unique set of constraints and hardware capabilities.
-To assess the impact of this change, we worked with the maintainers of scikit-learn and SciPy to measure the performance implications of specification adoption (`Fig. 2`_).
+This paradigm change has a key benefit in enabling users to opt into performance improvements based on their constraints and hardware capabilities.
+To assess the impact of this change, we worked with maintainers of scikit-learn and SciPy to measure the performance implications of specification adoption (`Fig. 2`_).

 scikit-learn is a machine learning library for use in Python.
 Its current implementation relies heavily on NumPy and SciPy and is a mixture of Python and